Diocese of Linz

-The Diocese of Linz (Dioecesis Linciensis) is a suffragan of the Archdiocese of Vienna, Austria.
+The Diocese of Linz (Dioecesis Linciensis) is a Latin Church diocese of the Catholic Church.
+It is a suffragan of the Archdiocese of Vienna, Austria.

 History

 Early history

 In the early Middle Ages the greater part of the territory of the present Diocese of Linz was subject to the bishops of Lauriacum (Lorch); at a later date it formed part of the great Diocese of Passau, which extended from the Isar to the Leitha.
 The Prince-Bishop of Passau personally administered the upper part or Upper Austria, while an auxiliary bishop, having his residence in Vienna and called the Official, administered for him the eastern part or Lower Austria.

-To do away with the political influence in his territories of the bishops of Passau, who were also princes of the Empire, Joseph II decided to found two new dioceses.
-These were in Linz and St. Pölten, which in a certain measure were to renew the old Lauriacum, and the emperor only awaited the death of Cardinal Firmian, then Bishop of Passau, to carry out his plans.
+To do away with the political influence in his territories of the bishops of Passau, who were also princes of the Empire, emperor Joseph II decided to found two new dioceses.
+These were in Linz and St. Pölten, which in a certain measure were to renew the old Lauriacum.
+The emperor only awaited the death of Cardinal Firmian, then Bishop of Passau, to carry out his plans.

 The cardinal's eyes were scarcely closed (d.
 13 March 1783), before the emperor on 16 March seized all the landed property of the Diocese of Passau in his territories.

 By an agreement of 4 July 1784, the confiscation of all the properties and rights belonging to the Diocese of Passau in Austria was annulled, and the tithes and revenues were restored to it.

 The first bishop (1785-8), Ernest Johann Nepomuk, Imperial Count von Herberstein and formerly titular Bishop of Eucarpia, had been the Official of the Prince-Bishop of Passau and Vicar-General of Lower Austria.

 The next bishop, Joseph Anton Gall (1788–1807), was a political ally of Joseph II and of josephinism.
 The third Bishop of Linz, Sigismund Ernst Hohenwart had been a cathedral canon of Gurk and Vicar-General of Klagenfurt.
 His successor was the Benedictine Gregorius Thomas Ziegler (1827–52), formerly Bishop of Tarnov.